MoonShineVFX/rez/README.md

 ### Disclaimers

 This is MoonShine's **development** branch, may contains some unmerged minor changes from time to time.
-If so, the version number is suffixed with `-m` to indicate that.
+If so, the version number is suffixed with `-md` to indicate that.

 > :grapes: (PR merged)
 >